huynguy-db/arcion-docs/content/docs/sources/source-setup/Snowflake.md

 - **`QUERY`**: The default JDBC-based extraction method.
 - **`COPY`**: The file-based extraction method that uses Snowflake's native export capability.
 For more information, see the following section.

-#### Native export
+#### Native export _[v23.06.30.2]_
-Arcion Replicant supports exporting Snowflake data into CSV or Parquet files.
+From version 23.06.30.2, Arcion Replicant supports exporting Snowflake data into CSV or Parquet files.
 You can store these files locally or in a remote directory like an S3 bucket.
 This feature is currently supported in `snapshot` mode.

 To enable native export, follow these steps: